jamesturk/filesystem-lab/README.md

 - Jupiter had three new moons confirmed in 2023, so update Jupiter to have 95 moons instead of 92.
 - There is no `venus.txt`.
 Venus has no moons.
 Add a new file for Venus, with "moons: 0".

-### Part 5: Questions

-Open `part5.txt` and enter answers to the following questions.